Gum Recession Treatment in Phoenix, AZ

 What Are Some of The Symptoms of Gum Recession?

-There are a number of different symptoms that indicate you could be suffering from gum recession.
-This can include the following:
+There are a number of symptoms that indicate gum recession.
+These include the following:

 - Long Teeth – One of the most visible signs of gum recession is when your teeth appear longer than they use to be.
 When someone is suffering from periodontal disease and their gums recede, it can cause teeth to appear longer than usual because more of the tooth is exposed.

-- Exposed Roots - Another symptom that you could be dealing with gum recession is if the roots of your teeth are exposed.
-This can be very uncomfortable and sensitive.
-This tends to occur because you have used a toothbrush with hard bristles and brushed your teeth too aggressively.
-However, in some cases, it can also be linked with periodontal disease as well.
+- Exposed Roots – This can be very uncomfortable and sensitive.
+This tends to occur from using a toothbrush with hard bristles and brushing too aggressively.
+However, in some cases, it can also be linked with periodontal disease.

-- Loose Teeth - Perhaps the most worrying symptom of them all is loose teeth.
-You may notice that your teeth are loose once your gums start to recede.
+- Loose Teeth – Perhaps the most worrying symptom is loose teeth.
 This is linked with periodontal disease and bacteria under the gums surrounding your teeth.
-This has caused people to experienced tooth loss in some cases.
+This has caused people to lose teeth in some cases.

 What Causes Gum Recession?

-There are a number of different causes of gum recession as well.
-Lets take a look at some of these causes in further detail:
+There are a number of causes of gum recession.
+Let’s take a look at some of these in further detail:

-- A Misaligned Bite or Crooked Teeth - If your teeth do not come together in an even manner, your gums can experience too much force, which can cause the recession.
+If your teeth do not come together in an even manner, your gums can experience too much force, which can cause gum recession.

-- Hormone Levels - Gums can become increasingly sensitive and vulnerable to gum recession because of the changes in the levels of estrogen over a female’s life, for example, like menopause, pregnancy, and puberty.
+Gums can become increasingly sensitive and vulnerable to gum recession because of the changes in the levels of estrogen over a female’s life.
+For example, menopause, pregnancy, and puberty.

-- Low Level of Dental Care - You may also experience gum recession if you do not look after your teeth properly.
-Examples include inadequate brushing, rinsing with an antibacterial mouthwash, and flossing.
+You may experience gum recession if you do not look after your teeth properly.
+Proper care includes regular brushing, rinsing with an antibacterial mouthwash, and flossing.
 Without these procedures, it can be easy for the plaque on your teeth to develop into tartar.
-Tartar is a substance that is very har and forms on and in between your teeth.
+Tartar is a substance that is very hard and forms on and in between your teeth.
 Professional tooth cleaning is the only way to get rid of this.

-- Brushing Too Hard - If you do not brush your teeth in the correct manner, for instance, you brush them in an aggressive way, this can cause the enamel of your teeth to wear, leaning to gum recession.
+If you do not brush your teeth in the correct manner, for example, brushing too aggressively, it can wear down your gums and the enamel of your teeth.

-- Genetics - Finally, some people are simply more susceptible to experiencing gum recession because of their genes.
-Therefore, sadly, even if you have a good dental hygiene regime, this is something that could apply to you.
+Finally, some people are simply more susceptible to experiencing gum recession because of their genes.
+Therefore, even if you have good dental hygiene practices, you could still develop receding gums.

 Gum Recession Treatment: The Pinhole Surgical Technique

-There are a number of different treatment options at your disposal if you are worried that your teeth are receding.
-One of the most effective options is to go for pinhole surgery.
-This is a type of treatment that is celebrated and practiced by some of the country’s most cutting edge dentist.
-Dr Trujillo, our Phoenix Periodontist, is proud to offer The Pinhole Surgical Technique.
-There is only a very limited number of dentists who are trained to offer this service.
+There are a number of different treatment options if you are worried that your teeth are receding.
+One of the most effective options is pinhole surgery.
+This treatment is celebrated and practiced by the most cutting-edge dentists.

-Unlike a traditional gum graft, The Pinhole Surgical Technique does not reqire sutures and no cutting is needed.
+Unlike a traditional gum graft, the Pinhole Surgical Technique does not require sutures, and no cutting is necessary.

 Contact Us Today For A Consultation

-If you are interested in our gum recession treatment in the Phoenix area, please do not hesitate to get in touch with us for more information.
-You can reach us at (602) 459-9617.
-You will speak to a friendly and experienced member of our team who would be more than happy to answer your questions and get you scheduled for an appointment.
+If you are interested in our gum recession treatment in the Phoenix, AR, area, please do not hesitate to get in touch with us.
+Speak with one of our friendly team members who are more than happy to answer your questions and schedule an appointment for you.